 We have little control over existing structures because they belong to the owner of the land.
 If we're authorising a new structure we'll insist that the application is considered against our approach in the first instance.

 Our approach to gates and stiles in disrepair

 Here are our guidelines:

-- if you have a stile in disrepair we'll ask if you are prepared to remove it and leave a gap or replace it with a gate - we'll offer you a free gate from our stock if you're willing to remove the stile
+- if you have a stile in disrepair we'll ask if you're prepared to remove it and either leave a gap or replace it with a gate - we'll offer you a free gate from our stock if you're willing to remove the stile

-- if you have a gate in disrepair then we'll ask if you are prepared to remove it and leave a gap - if not, and you can justify retaining the gate, then we'll supply you with a free gate
+- if you have a gate in disrepair then we'll ask if you're prepared to remove it and leave a gap

-- if we run out of stock (and we do because this is a popular scheme) we'll offer you 50% grant aid for the repair or replacement of existing gates or stiles
+- if we run out of gates which we supply (and we do because this is a popular scheme) we'll offer you 50% grant aid for the repair or replacement of existing gates or stiles

 Read more about our enforcement.

 Replacing ladder stiles on your property

 If possible we'd encourage you to remove it or replace it with a more appropriate structure.
 However, we'll offer grant aid at a level of 25%.